AM207/ac297r/content/pages/projects.md

 ###Predicting passenger patterns on the T

+Ginna Reeder, Dominick Tribo

-Using data from the MBTA’s fare collection system, you will develop predictive models of ridership patterns based on past travel.
-This will include both internal patterns and the influence of external events (i.e. events at the Garden or Fenway.).
+Using data from the MBTA’s fare collection system (which includes unique IDs for all cards and when and where the cards are used), students will develop predictive models of ridership patterns based on past travel.
+This will include both internal patterns (i.e. given the number of people boarding buses that feed into Forest Hills station, what can we expect for Orange Line ridership?) and the influence of external events (i.e. events at the Garden or Fenway, good vs. bad weather, etc.).
+Students will learn about the fundamentals of analyzing public transport data, regression modeling and factor analysis, and model calibration.

 ###Classifying everything on the sky

+Edo Berger

-Using the Pan Stars data we want to
+Using the PS1 data we want to
+  a) Create time series catalogs (assuming this is easy and almost) for the MD fields
-Create a training set for all kind of objects known to astronomers.
+  b) Create a training set for all kind of objects known to astronomers.
 For this to happen we need to use known objects for other surveys and transfer learning.
-Transfer learning is when a training set is not available as such but machine learning methods have to be used to make one.
-We then want to create a probabilistic classification model that classifies everything and evaluate its accuracy.
-A possible extension would be to evaluate when follow-ups may be done.
+Transfer learning is when a training set is not available as such but machine learning methods have to be used to do so
+  c) Create a probabilistic classification model that classifies everything.
+Evaluate accuracy etc
+  d) Given the classification, create a predictive model that can be used to evaluate follow ups.
+This can include time of next observation, what filters, how many epochs etc. THIS IS THE KEY and we need to have a good idea what would be useful to astronomers

 ###Social Media Epidemiology

+Mauricio Santillana

-Traditional clinical methods to track the incidence of diseases are essential to prevent outbreaks, they frequently take weeks to spot critical epidemiological events.
-Analysis of social media has given rise to multiple digital disease surveillance systems capable of providing timely epidemiological information to public health decision makers (two to three weeks) ahead of traditional reports.
+Preventing outbreaks of communicable diseases is one of the top priorities of public health officials from all over the world.
+Although traditional clinical methods to track the incidence of diseases are essential to prevent outbreaks, they frequently take weeks to spot critical epidemiological events.
+This is mainly due to the multiple clinical steps needed to confirm the appearance and incidence of diseases.
+Recently, the real time analysis of big data sets coming from Google, Facebook, Twitter, and other media coverage websites, has enabled researchers to propose new ways to perform internet-based public health surveillance.
+These new ideas have given rise to multiple digital disease surveillance systems capable of providing timely epidemiological information to public health decision makers (two to three weeks) ahead of traditional reports.

 Challenges in the design and implementation of these digital disease tracking systems include finding, downloading, storing, analyzing, and visualizing enormous amounts of information continuously in time.

 ###Assessing brain development for prematurely born babies.

+Dylan Tisdall

 Assessing brain development for prematurely born babies.We have currently completed a prototype of a structural MRI processing pipeline that annotates various brain areas in acquistions of infants.
 The student would need to familiarize her-/himself with the tools, process a set of data from a prematurely born population and then modify and evaluate the accuracy of the pipeline.
 When completed, findings from this study would be compared to those from a population of full-terms.
 The student would be supervised one or two mentors experienced in MRI post-processing and image registration.
 Familiarity with C/C++, Matlab and basic scripting is a requirement.

 ###Detecting Topics and Understanding Citations

+Alberto Accomazzi

 Nearly every Physics, Astronomy, and Geophysics article refereed in the past 20 years is fully indexed and served by the ADS.
 50,000 scientists and librarians use the ADS daily.
 The ADS’s bibliographic dataset currently consists of over ten million documents, and is growing at a rate of several thousand per month.
 There are multiple projects of interest, including:

 * Detect topics from a paper using NLP techniques for entity recognition (could be an ontology, thesaurus, or just controlled dictionary).
 * Improve ADS’s reference resolving framework using state of the art techniques such as Conditional Random Fields (CRF).
 * Extract the context in which a citation is provided in a paper and characterize its use.
+This could involve running an existing text mining/tagging system, such as ScienceWise over the document collection, using an existing thesaurus or ontology, such as the ScienceWise crowd-sourced ontology or the Unified Astronomy Thesaurus to automatically create a subject matter annotated body of text.
 The references in the text would then be coupled with the nearby (according to some proximity measure) subject matter tags to form an external view of the subject matter in the reference.
+These views (one for each time an article is referred to in the text) can be combined, both within a document (if the referring article refers to the reference more than once) and within the set of all referring documents.
+These can then be compared with each other, with the ctual descriptors of the referred to document itself, and with other similar documents to form a powerful new technique for search and discovery, an extension of the existing anchor-text methodology.

 ###Exposing Dodgy Erotic massage parlors

+Craig Heckman

 Polaris, an anti-human-trafficking organization, is interested in exploring how computational science can assist in identifying locations, businesses, and individuals participating in human trafficking operations.
+Though human trafficking occurs in many industries, one industry that is especially interesting from a computational perspective is the erotic massage parlor industry.
 Anecdotal evidence from the National Human Trafficking Resource Center hotline and from human trafficking survivors indicates that the industry is highly networked and that women in the industry are often coerced.

-You will focus specifically on the Erotic Massage parlor business.
-Since the erotic massage parlors operate as seemingly legitimate businesses, there is a significant amount of data and information about them on the web.
-Through computational methods, Polaris hopes to identify establishments with a high probability of involvement in trafficking activities, find links between them and identify the most influential individuals / businesses in the industry
+Since the erotic massage parlors operate as seemingly legitimate businesses, there is a significant amount of data and information about them on the web (public business records, "Yelp"-style customer review sites, customer forums, classifieds websites, massage license data, criminal records, news articles, social media, etc.) Through computational methods, Polaris hopes to:
+Better understand the erotic massage industry
+Identify establishments with a high probability of involvement in trafficking activities Establish probable links between establishments Identify the most influential individuals / businesses in the industry

 ###Conceptual Physics from Machine Learning

-We will apply powerful machine learning to gain conceptual understanding in physics.
+Tim Kaxiras, Dogus Ekin

+Generally, we apply powerful machine learning and stochastic optimization methods to condensed matter physics.
+These computational methods can be used as a curve-fitting and optimization tool; this approach has been gaining popularity in many chemistry and physics subfields.
+We also utilize machine learning  directly to gain conceptual understanding not achieved with conventional approaches in physics.
 For example, we have used kernel SVMs and feed-forward neural networks to define the concept of a defect in disordered systems, which could not be done before.
 We are also working on using neural networks, with similar topology to recurrent networks in natural language processing, to find a good representation for atomic configurations in quantum mechanical calculations.
+Future direction is to focus on unsupervised learning to find meaningful representations of physical systems.

 ###Market Beta

+Ross Levinsky, Matt Leffers

-The broad problem is how to best estimate, given information available today, a stock's "market beta", the relationship between the price of a stock and a market index in the future.
-It describes what percentage move in the stock we should expect given a one unit move up or down in the index.
+The broad problem is how to best estimate, given information available today, the relationship between the price of a stock and a market index in the future.

+This relationship is commonly referred to as the equity’s “market beta” and describes what percentage move in the stock we should expect given a one unit move up or down in the index.

 The simplest solution to the problem is to regress the prices or returns of a stock on the index return or price.
-However, below are some considerations that merit further research to refine the estimate, such as optimal backward-looking timescales for a week-forward prediction, corrections for thinly traded stocks, newly traded stocks (such as those from IPOs), significant company news, and changes in the macro environment.
-Does the stock shrink to the index, rendering a beta of 1?
+However, below are some considerations that merit further research to refine the estimate:
+·         Is there an optimal backward-looking time scale if we are interested in predicting the relationship over the next week?

+·         Are any corrections possible or optimal for stocks that are thinly-traded, and therefore may lag the more-liquid market index on a daily basis?
+What about stocks listed and traded in the US, but with businesses abroad (e.g. ADRs)?

+·         How should we handle newly-traded names (e.g. IPOs, spin-offs, etc)?

+·         How should we handle a stock with recent large, idiosyncratic moves (e.g. those caused by significant company-specific news)?

+·         Is there merit to the concept of “shrinkage”, i.e. that the beta relationship regresses to one over time?

+·         How should we handle regime changes in the market (i.e. significant changes to the macro environment or other systematic factors which might bias our backward-looking estimate such as the market crash in 1987 or the global financial crisis of 2008)?

 ###Mortgage prepayment and Bitcoin

+Vasily Strela

 Value of mortgage prepayment option (Cheng Su):
 1. Estimate empirically for a period of time (say the past 10 years) how much homeowners paid for the option cost in mortgages and how much they saved when prepay.
 (For this one I believe homeowners are better off because rate has been dropping for the past 10 years)